patels208208/Group-7-project/README.md

 ## Testing and evaluation
 Feedback from user testing: TBC
+Throughout the design process we used our experience of using similar apps to develop someting we feel we would want to use.
+We also showed elemets to friends and family to ensure our use of design was accessible and appealed to a range of audiences.

 Strengths of the app: TBC
+As our project has been design led, we feel we have created strong branding and that the look and feel is very professional and will appeal to users with it's simplicity of design and bold use of colour.
+The navigation is very simple to follow and the user experience is uncluttered and straightforward making it accessible to a wide range of users including those who are neurodivergent and easily distracted.

 Weaknesses of the app: TBC
+Due to time and 'woman-power' limitations we have not been able to add all the features from our wishlist but we knew that we were being ambitious from the start.
+We have had to simplify the view options and the links between the app and database to ensure that we were able to achieve the MVP.

 Opportunities for the app: TBC
+If this were to be an ongoing project, there are futher features we would love to add as further releases including linking up with calendar apps and wearable devices to issue reminders; a productivity timer feature to allow users to time how long they spend on their habits and to auto-update their records; more personalisatin options including adding your own habit, choosing colours and icons etc.

 Threats to the app: TBC